 |YEAR 6||Hola Mexico!||Frozen Kingdom||Darwin's Delights||Revolution|

 Physical Education (PE) and Religious Education (RE) are taught discretely, outside of our Cornerstones curriculum.
-All children have two hours of PE each week; one hour of indoor PE taught by class teachers and one hour of outdoor PE supported by CM Sports.
+All children have two hours of PE each week; one hour of indoor PE taught by class teachers and one hour of outdoor PE supported by a Sports Coach .
 We are fortunate enough to have extensive playgrounds and fields, as well as an indoor hall and a dedicated Sports Hall.